skrypka/pdscheduling/README.md

 You can, but it will be harder.
 PagerDuty don't give straightforward API for this, instead you need to create schedule with a layer for every developer with proper restriction.

+## Users of the library

+The library is used by [https://optduty.com](https://optduty.com).
+A SaaS to schedule On-Call in a smart way.

-## OptDuty
+## Consultancy

-The library extracted from https://optduty.com.
-If you need a help with library or to create scheduling system please reach out roman@optduty.com
+[DisOpt consultancy](https://disopt.com/) could help you to use this library.